GabeStah/Airbrake.io/Exceptions/Python/Hierarchy/text.md

     - KeyboardInterrupt
     - SystemExit

-As we publish future, exception-specific articles in this series we'll update the full list above to relevant tutorial and article links for each exception, so this post can act as a go-to resource for Python exception handling tips.
+As we publish future exception-specific articles in this series we'll update the full list above to relevant tutorial and article links for each exception, so this post can act as a go-to resource for Python exception handling tips.

 ## Major Exception Types Overview